 Salicylic acid, also known as aspirin, is another non-cancer related drug that may be candidate for eliminating PCSCs in the successful treatment of PDAC.
 Indeed, aspirin, commonly used as an antipyretic and anti-inflammatory drug, counteracts PCSCs features such as Aldh1 activity, NF-kB signalling, self-renewal potential and gemcitabine resistance[44].
 A phase III trial confirmed the beneficial effect of aspirin as an adjuvant treatment to prevent disease recurrence and contribute to survival after primary therapy in breast, colorectal, gastro-oesophageal and prostate tumours[45].

 Metformin, a dimethylbiguanide used as an antidiabetic drug, is also able to counteract the features of PCSCs.
 It inhibits the mTOR and PI3K/Akt pathways, reducing the expression of PCSCs markers in pancreatic tissue, as well as the size and number of tumour spheres.
-Moreover, in-vivo experiments demonstrated that metformin prevents progression and metastasis in PDAC[46].
+Moreover, in vivo experiments demonstrated that metformin prevents progression and metastasis in PDAC[46].
 Unfortunately, a phase II trial showed that metformin does not improve the outcome in patients with advanced metastatic PDAC treated with standard therapy[47,48].
 These findings suggest that future research should include studies of more potent biguanides.

 Another non-cancer related drug is disulfiram, a drug widely used to control alcoholism, which is involved in the inhibition of NF-kB, ERK and proteasome pathways in PDAC.
 It has been demonstrated that disulfiram in combination with chemotherapy or chemoradiation, is able to target PCSCs[49-52].
 Notably, a phase IIb trial demonstrated that the addition of disulfiram to chemotherapy prolonged survival in patients with newly diagnosed non-small cell lung cancer[53].